 And this is precisely where the key to understanding self-sabotage is hidden.
 A self-saboteur is actually highly successful – in realising the secret (unconscious) goals of not succeeding at something.
 Why do we do this?
 Here are a few possible explanations and factors to address if you wish to understand how to limit self-sabotaging behaviour.

 “Although it’s a common nemesis, if you wish to have control over your life, you need to understand your foe and learn how to stop self-sabotaging.”

-Self-sabotage can range from faking flu to avoid a test to a life-long fight with addictions and associated problems.
+Self-sabotage can range from avoiding a test by faking an illness to a life-long fight with addictions.
 In any case, it's an unhealthy mode of existence.
 To liberate yourself, you need to undertake proactive measures to abandon this habit.
 Here are five ways you can learn to stop the pain of self-sabotaging behavior.

 There are many possible reasons as to why you could be engaging in self-sabotage.
 The ones we listed above are merely options.
 To fight this nasty habit, you need to dig deep and understand why it is that you, personally, do it.
 Be painfully honest to yourself – no one’s listening and no one’s judging.
 You need to be true about your desires and goals.
 Do you really want that promotion, or to get married, and do you want it for the right reasons?
 What it is that you’re truly seeking in your goals?
 Know yourself.
 Unless you do so, you’ll be a puppet of your subconscious strivings and desires.